 A new solution to that problem

 Is there anything we can do to save those predators, or do we just have to sit back while thousands of native predators are killed when they encounter large toads at the invasion front?
 Well, there IS a possible solution.
-It is still controversial with some people, but most community groups and wildlife management agencies are now convinced that it is a good idea.
+It was controversial when Rick first suggested it, but most community groups and wildlife management agencies are now convinced that it is a good idea.
 At first sight, it sounds crazy – but here goes.

 We could introduce SMALL cane toads in advance of the main toad invasion, so that the predator's first encounter is with a tiny toad not a big one.
 That would give predators a chance to learn that toads are poisonous - and so, avoid toads from then on.